How Do I Respond to an Invitation to a Same-Sex Wedding?

 4. Could you substitute something else, other than attending the event?

-If you are close to the person or couple, but still conclude in good conscience that you cannot attend the wedding, then consider taking them out to lunch or dinner later on.
+If you are close to the person or couple but still conclude in good conscience that you cannot attend the wedding, then consider taking them out to lunch or dinner later on.
 Of course, this may be a tense or uncomfortable get-together, especially if the person who invited you felt hurt by your absence.
-But a quick follow-up to do this may go a long way toward bringing understanding and another opportunity for you to share both the truth and mercy of the gospel.
+But a quick follow-up may go a long way toward bringing understanding and another opportunity for you to share both the truth and mercy of the gospel.

 5. Do one or both parties claim to be Christians?

-As you can see, these are hard issues to confront!
-Your decision must be surrounded with prayer and talked through with some close friends or family members.
-But know this: that your wrestling with this question of whether or not it would be appropriate to attend is itself evidence of your heart wanting to do the right thing to honor Christ and to open doors for the gospel.
-Realize that there is no ONE answer to this!
-You may face other challenges and questions, from co-workers, friends or relatives, regardless of the course you choose.
-This situation is much like the one the early church faced, when believers were confronted about behavior that some felt was permitted and others did not (eating of meat, setting apart special days, etc).
+As you can see, these are difficult issues to consider!
+Your decision must be surrounded with prayer and discussed with some close friends or family members.
+But know this: Yaour wrestling with this question of whether or not it would be appropriate to attend is itself evidence of your heart wanting to do the right thing to honor Christ and to open doors for the gospel.
+Realize that there is no one answer to this!
+You may face other challenges and questions from co-workers, friends, or relatives, regardless of the course you choose.
+This situation is much like the one the early church faced, when believers were confronted about behavior that some felt was permitted and others did not (eating of meat, setting apart special days, etc.).
 Romans 14 is a chapter that you would do well to read and reflect on as you wrestle with these issues.
 There will always be a tension between the freedom we have in Christ to do what we have prayerfully considered is permissible and the need to respect the different opinions of others on the same matter, especially when our behavior may deeply impact another believer.

-One thing you can count on: like Jesus, you’ll probably be misunderstood regarding the implications of any choice you make.
-So, when you make your decision, know that you have made it on the basis of what will honor God, and be at peace on that basis.
+One thing you can count on: Like Jesus, you’ll probably be misunderstood regarding the implications of any choice you make.
+So, when you make your decision, know that you have made it on the basis of what will honor God; be at peace on that basis.

 Post-script: What about a baptism or baby shower?

-Although slightly different, some of the above questions and criteria could be applied toward the invitation to attend a baby shower or a christening or baptism service, when same-sex couples invite you to attend after the birth or adoption of a child.
+Although slightly different, some of the above questions and criteria could be applied toward the invitation to attend a baby shower, a christening, or a baptism service, when same-sex couples invite you to attend after the birth or adoption of a child.
 This situation is a bit further removed from a wedding service, when the issue of same-sex marriage is outside of God’s design; but with a child it can be a bit more complicated, as the child is not responsible for the circumstances in which he participates in such events.